ok-hoff/f23-project-3-ok_hoff/README.rst

 .. warning::

         You will **NOT** receive performance points if your code is not correct.
 Slow, but correct programs are **always** more valuable than fast, incorrect programs, and this is reflected in the grading of this project.
+But also keep in mind that the autograder has a 5 minute timeout as none of the test cases should take longer than that to complete (even input-huge).

         Additionally, we will be using ``diff`` to verify correctness.
 This means you will *not* get partial credit on a within-test basis
         (i.e., you will either pass, or fail, each individual test.
 There is no in-between)

         Lastly, if your program crashes during execution, it will be considered "incorrect", *regardless of whether it produces the correct output file*.
+Due to this it is **VITAL** that all memory issues are taken care of as these can cause code to crash.
+It is possible to have memory issues even when you don't call malloc especially in this project where memory is being divided up for the threads!

 Performance Measurement
 ~~~~~~~~~~~~~~~~~~~~~~~